compose-eu/Appcelerator/README.md

 `var compose = require('compose.io')`

-The library is also already configured to be used with `browserify`.
+The library is also configured to be used with `browserify` to support UMD node-like `require`.
 To generate the whole library as a bundle use eg.

 `browserify index.js > compose-bundle.js`